 - DetailBotanical Pronunciation:boo-gan-VIL-lee-aDeciduous/evergreen:EvergreenSunset climate zones:5, 6, 12, 13, 15 - 17, 19, 22 - 29Growth habit:Compact, SpreadingGrowth rate:FastAverage landscape size:As a groundcover 18 in. tall, 6 to 8 ft. wide; to 15 ft. tall if supported.Foliage color:GreenBlooms:Summer through fallFlower color:PurpleGarden styleTropicalDesign IdeasUse this vine as a blooming groundcover or on a trellis.
 It can be grown in a container with support or allowed to drape over the side for an exotic look.
 Plant on banks and slopes for an avalanche of color or allow to drape over the edge of retaining walls.Companion PlantsContrast the exquisite purple blooms with Variegated Calamondin Orange (Citrus reticulata 'Calamondin Variegata'), with its creamy yellow, variegated foliage and striped fruit.
 Also looks beautiful near the showy StarburstTM Double Gold Evergreen Daylily (Hemerocallis hybrid 'Monold') or Bird Of Paradise (Strelitzia regina).

 - CareCare InformationRequires well drained soil.
 USE CAUTION NOT TO DAMAGE ROOTS WHEN PLANTING.
 Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
+Once established, water deeply and less frequently.
 Apply a controlled-release fertilizer in spring.Pruning time: spring.Light Needs:Full sunWatering Needs:Once established, needs only occasional watering.

 - History & LoreHistory:Purple Queen is one of the finest new bougainvillea cultivars introduced by Monrovia.
 It's history descends through a convoluted ancestry involving three South American species from Brazil including B. spectabilis, B. glabra and B. peruviana.
 The genus comprises 14 species of spiny shrubs, trees and vines.
 It was named after the famous French explorer, Louis-antoine de Bougainville, who circumnavigated the globe on a three year journey from 1766-1769.
 On that trip he was the first European to land on the Solomon Islands, and there his naturalists from the ship discovered the great woody vines and named them after the captain.Lore:A tea of bougainvillea flowers is used in Mexican folk medicine to treat cough.
 Leaves of the species B. spectabilis is a source of a newly discovered compound, pinitol, used to treat some metabolic diseases such as insulin resistant diabetes.